mnz1988/stable-diffusion-guide/README.md

    <img src="https://huggingface.co/hollowstrawberry/stable-diffusion-guide/resolve/main/images/openpose2.png"/>
    </details>

 You may notice that there are 2 results for each method.
 The first is an intermediate step called the *preprocessed image*, which is then used to produce the final image.
-You can supply the preprocessed image yourself, in which case you will set the preprocessor to None.
+You can supply the preprocessed image yourself, in which case you should set the preprocessor to *None*.
 This is extremely powerful with external tools such as Blender.

 In the Settings tab there is a ControlNet section where you can enable *multiple controlnets at once*.
 One particularly good example is depth+openpose, to get a specific character pose in a specific environment, or even a specific pose with specific hand gestures.

 I would also recommend the Scribble model, which lets you draw a crude sketch and turn it into a finished piece with the help of your prompt.
 There are also alternative **diff** versions of each ControlNet model, which produce slightly different results.
 You can [try them](https://civitai.com/models/9868/controlnet-pre-trained-difference-models) if you want, but I personally haven't.

 # Lora Training <a name="train"></a>o[▲](#index)